What is intimacy in marriage and why is it important to restore it?

 It also helps foster a sense of independence with them and they know we trust them.

-Kids these days can sometimes be coddled so much they never learn to fend for themselves and can end up with a low skill set and high sense of entitlement.
+Kids these days can sometimes be coddled so much they never learn to fend for themselves and can end up with a low skill set and a high sense of entitlement.
 Thus it’s not only a great way to restore intimacy in marriage, but it’s also an Effective Parenting Tip.

 This weekly connection time may be a simple tip, but it’s powerful and effective.